Bhupesh-V/zoe/README.md

 # zoe

-> A simple transactional key:value store for educational purposes
+> A simple transactional key:value store for educational purposes (with support for Transactions)